lexibank/tlopo/out/vol1/chapter6.md

 Fire was produced throughout the Oceanic world by friction.
 Often this was achieved by rubbing a piece of wood rapidly to and fro along a long groove or furrow cut into a second piece of wood.
 We have a term specifically for the action of lighting a fire with fire-plough.
 Note that the Central Pacific terms have unexplained vowel fronting.

-Figure 19: POc &ast;suka, &ast;suka-i 'make fire with fire-plough '
+Figure 19: POc &ast;suka, &ast;suka-i 'make fire with fire-plough'

 <table>
 <tr>